weefbellington/screenplay/README.md

 ###Regular vs. stacking scenes

-In a Screenplay app, when the application calls `Flow.goTo()` or `Flow.goBack()`, the way that the incoming scene is attached depends on the whether the scene is stacking or not.
-Each scene has an `isStacking()` method which specifies this behavior.
-By default, it is `false`.
+In a Screenplay app the way that the a scene is displayed depends on the whether the scene is stacking or not.
+Normally, after a new scene is pushed onto the stack and the transition completes, the old scene's View is detached from the window.
+Once references to the View are removed, it is garbage collected and its memory is released.

-Normally, when a new scene is set up, the incoming scene's view is attached to the window and the outgoing scene's view is detached from the window.
-By setting `isStacking` to `true`, you specify that the incoming scene should stack on top of the outgoing scene.
-This allows you to achieve a variety of effects, such as floating dialogs, drawers and popovers.
-The following is an example of a stacking scene:
+If a scene is stacking, it will be layered on top of the scene below it.
+You can layer as many stacking scenes on top of each other as you want by setting `Scene.isStacking` to `true`.
+When a non-stacking scene is pushed on on top of a group of stacked scenes, they will all torn down at the same time.
+When the user navigates back, they will all be set up at the same time.
+The following is an example of a scene configured to stack like a dialog:

 ```java
 @Layout(R.layout.dialog_scene)